rust-lang/rust/CONTRIBUTING.md

 descriptions of what each option will do.

 Note: Previously the `./configure` script was used for configuration, but is now deprecated.
-If you still have a `config.mk` file in your project root, you may need to delete it for `config.toml` to work.
+If you still have a `config.mk` file in your directory, you may need to delete it for `config.toml` to work.

 ### Building